 [104] It is possible to deal with the first two questions posed by the intervener expeditiously.
-The applicant alleges that there has been a diminution of the rights contained in the relevant part of the GFA, namely, the right to freely choose one's place of residence and the right to equal opportunity in all social and economic activity, regardless of class, creed, disability, gender or ethnicity.
+The applicant alleges that there has been a diminution of the rights contained in Strand Three of the GFA, namely, the right to freely choose one's place of residence and the right to equal opportunity in all social and economic activity, regardless of class, creed, disability, gender or ethnicity.

 [105] In Ni Chuinneagain's application [2021] NIQB 79 Scoffield J considered the direct applicability of the Good Friday Agreement arising from the Protocol in the context of citizenship rights.
-He rejected that it was directly applicable to those rights as they did not come within the relevant part of the Good Friday Agreement which is referred to in Article 2(1) of the Protocol.
-However, in the present case, the applicant relies directly on those rights in the relevant part of the Good Friday Agreement which have direct effect.
+He rejected that it was directly applicable to those rights as they did not come within the relevant Strand of the GFA which is referred to in Article 2(1) of the Protocol.
+However, in the present case, the applicant relies directly on those Strand Three rights which have direct effect.